Revolutionizing the Future by Unlocking Earth’s Greatest Treasures

 Demand Dexterity for the Electric Grid

 The US was once a leader in primary aluminum production and research.
+Only AT can make the US a global leader again with 100% made-in-America aluminum.

 Aluminum is designated a critical mineral by the Department of Energy & USGS and a strategic metal by the Department of Defense.